-To support secure communication between the commit server and the edge server, you must create a user account of type service for each edge server you plan to deploy.
-It is also best practice to provide a unique name for each edge server service user.
+To support secure communication between the commit server and the edge server, a user account of type service must be created.
+In the example below, we use a unique service user name for the tokyo edge server, but one could also use a generic service user name and use it for multiple edge servers.